JuyeonYu/readit/docs/SESSION.md

 Allowed
 	•	Write code strictly required for the current task
-	•	Modify only files necessary for task completion
+	•	Modify only files listed (or discovered) for task completion

 Forbidden
 	•	Refactoring completed tasks
 	•	Improving UX copy unless explicitly required
 	•	Introducing new abstractions
 	•	Touching future tasks
+	•	Creating new files unless explicitly required
 	•	“While we’re here” changes

-📌 The AI must assume:
+📌 Rule of execution:

 If it is not explicitly required, it is forbidden.